- 1. Overview

 We can see two things.

-ethnicity from the features slightly increases precision for African-American defendants but results in a lower precision for a number of other groups.
+ethnicity from the features slightly increases precision for some defendants (Caucasian and African_American) but results in a lower precision for some other groups (Asian and Hispanic).
 This illustrates that improving a model for one group may cost a fall in the predictive performance for the general population.
 Depending on the context, it is a task of a decision-maker to decide what is best.

 In the rest of this tutorial, we will go through the functions that cover the remaining implemented fairness metrics, illustrating the corresponding equations and outputs.
 You can find more details on each of the fairness metric functions in the package documentation.
 Please don't hesitate to use the built-in helper to see further details and examples on the implemented metrics:

 Demographic parity is one of the most popular fairness indicators in the literature.
 Demographic parity is achieved if the absolute number of positive predictions in the subgroups are close to each other.
 This measure does not take true class into consideration and only depends on the model predictions.
 In some literature, demographic parity is also referred to as statistical parity or independence.

 res_dem <- dem_parity(data = df_valid, outcome = 'Two_yr_Recidivism_01', outcome_base = '0', group = 'ethnicity', probs = 'prob_1', cutoff = 0.5, base = 'Caucasian') res_dem$Metric